-Mortgage loans for which borrowers are granted relief due to COVID-19 related circumstances after Funding Date are not exempt from the Early Payment Default QC reviews, provided that the following requirements are met: provisions of the MPF Guides (See MPF Program Guide section 8.4 - Early Payment Default and product specific guide provisions).
+Mortgage loans for which borrowers are granted relief due to COVID-19 related circumstances after Funding Date are exempt from the Early Payment Default QC reviews, provided that the following requirements are met:

 - PFIs must keep records for all loans that were EPD but not reviewed so that, after they emerge from a COVID forbearance, an origination review can be conducted if appropriate; and - PFIs must also review the population of EPD loans that received relief due to COVID-19 for payment irregularities, such as limited or no payments made, which may indicate presence of origination defects.
 Loans with payment irregularities must undergo an EPD origination QC review even if the loan is under a COVID-19 related forbearance plan.